hth313/OS4/doc/semimerged.rst

 The ``GOSUB`` to the ``xargument`` entry marks that this is a special form.
 The address following the ``GOSUB`` is called when it should be displayed in program memory.
-You need to implement the code to actually display the program step, probably by fetching bytes from the text literal that follows the ``#LIT`` function.
+You need to implement the code to actually display the program step on your own.